phpinternalsbook/PHP-Internals-Book/Book/zvals/basic_structure.rst

 Using the above example this means that the ``return_value`` will live on after our function body leaves (which is quite obvious, otherwise nobody could use the return value), so it can't make use of any temporary values of the function.
-E.g. just writing ``Z_STRVAL_P(return_value) = "hello world!"`` would be invalid, because the string literal ``"hello world!"`` ceases to exist after the body is left.
+E.g. just writing ``Z_STRVAL_P(return_value) = "hello world!"`` would be invalid, because the string literal ``"hello world!"`` ceases to exist after the body is left (this is true for every stack allocated variables in C).

 Because of this we need to copy the string using ``estrdup()``.
 This will create a separate copy of the string on the heap.
 Because the zval "owns" its value it will make sure to free this copy when the zval is destroyed.